500-476-Great Vocals

 Writer/Composer: Aaron Schroeder / Wally Gold

-Link includes scenes from Elvis’ return from armed forces 1960.
+Link - Original recording includes scenes from Elvis’ return from armed forces,1960.